Bernie Kilgariff memorial scholarship

 If your application is successful

-The scholarship of $3000 is paid in two payments of $1500 at the end of each semester.
+Your scholarship will be paid in two payments of $1500 at the end of each semester.

 The money will be paid by electronic transfer to your nominated account.

-To receive the scholarship, you must do the following:
+To receive the scholarship payment, you must do the following:

 - show satisfactory academic progress and completion of full-time study of four units per semester or the equivalent